 What is NetBox?

-NetBox is an open source web application designed to help manage and document computer networks.
+NetBox is an infrastructure resource modeling (IRM) application designed to empower network automation.
 Initially conceived by the network engineering team at DigitalOcean, NetBox was developed specifically to address the needs of network and infrastructure engineers.
+NetBox is made available as open source under the Apache 2 license.
 It encompasses the following aspects of network management:

 - IP address management (IPAM) - IP networks and addresses, VRFs, and VLANs